justanotherdot/justanotherdot/site/posts/an-infinite-barrage-of-mountains-to-climb.md

    works!
 But _why_?!" and whiled away another stream of hours on the problem, and resulting problems, at hand.

+7. **Flexibility is a key to happiness.** Rigidity towards expectations on ourselves and others can lead to a lot of misery.
+Accepting that things don't always go to plan and that life is messy goes a long way.

 There's always another mountain and it *is* daunting but hopefully something I've said here will at least help make part of overcoming the next mountain easier.